creaciond/russian-stage-classification/README.md

 **December**

-- [ ] _Data (re)annotation_ — probably the previous annotation was inconsistent and it would be nice to take another look at it; also, the machine learning algorithms (not to mention neural networks!) need quite a lot of data, so probably I should annotate another couple of plays — that shouldn’t take long; I believe I also need to annotate a separate play or two for a test set
+- [x] _Data (re)annotation_ — probably the previous annotation was inconsistent and it would be nice to take another look at it; also, the machine learning algorithms (not to mention neural networks!) need quite a lot of data, so probably I should annotate another couple of plays — that shouldn’t take long; I believe I also need to annotate a separate play or two for a test set

+_UPD May:_ it's FINALLY over!

 - [x] _Data analysis_ — after annotating, I should definitely take a very intent look at the types and discover as many trends as possible